EnigmaLake/zoot-rgs-sdk/README.md

-# Enigma Lake Zoot - Game RGS Service
+# Zoot - RGS SDK

-The Enigma Lake Zoot Game RGS Service SDK is a TypeScript library designed to seamlessly interact with the RGS server from all the games' servers.
+The Zoot Game RGS SDK is a TypeScript library designed to seamlessly interact with the RGS server from all the games' servers.

 ## Features
 - **Instantiate a new RGS Service** **```createRgsService(props: RgsServiceProperties)```**